BGZStephen/productiv-admin-dashboard/README.md

 ## Development

-`ng serve` then browse to http://localhost:4200.
-If used in conjunction with productiv-front-end run `ng serve --port=4210` and browse to http://localhost:4210
+`ng serve` then browse to http://localhost:4210.

 ## Production testing

-`ng serve --environment=production` then browse to http://localhost:4200.
-If used in conjunction with productiv-front-end run `ng serve --environment=production --port=4210` and browse to http://localhost:4210
+`ng serve --environment=production` then browse to http://localhost:4210.

 ## build